 Responsible Gambling Standards

-Though a set of joint commitments our members seek to limit certain form of TV and product advertising and marketing.
-They ensure responsible gambling messages are included in advertising in conventional and digital media and that gaming machines give players options to set time and money limits.
+A set of commitments made by our funding partners limited certain forms of TV and product advertising and marketing.
+They ensured responsible gambling messages were included in advertising in conventional and digital media and that gaming machines give players options to set time and money limits.
 Alongside their commitment to incorporate responsible gambling messaging in their brander advertising our funders have provided funding for a campaign of stand-alone responsible gambling messaging.

-The current set of Commitment is in addition to the actions operators already take to help users gamble responsibly, some of which are now required under the licensing conditions set by the Gambling Commission.
-These responsible gambling tools include tools online that help users calculate what they can sensibly afford to gamble, encouragement to use deposit limit setting tools, mechanisms and alerts that allow players to take time-out from play and easy access to information on their account history.
+They are also in addition to the actions operators already take to help users gamble responsibly, some of which are now required under the licensing conditions set by the Gambling Commission.
+These responsible gambling tools include tools online that help users calculate what they can sensibly afford to gamble, encouragement to use deposit limit setting options, mechanisms and alerts that allow players to take time-out from play and easy access to information on their account history.

 All gambling sector licensees must offer customers the option of “self-excluding” from their services or premises.